 - For parents/carers of children with SEND, individual transition meetings are arranged to ensure a successful entry into the school. - At all stages when a child is supported by the special needs process, parents/carers are kept fully informed and involved.
-We respect their wishes, feelings and their overall knowledge of their child at all stages. - We encourage parents/carers to make an active contribution to their child's education and offer family support when appropriate either through our Parent Support Advisor or with Family Support Workers or Family Therapists from MAST.
+We respect their wishes, feelings and their overall knowledge of their child at all stages. - We encourage parents/carers to make an active contribution to their child's education and offer family support when appropriate through either our PSA and other outside agencies and professionals.